-The course was definitely hard, but definitely the most scenic one I’ve ever done!
-Some of my friends had already finished, and my friend May took photos of me finishing.
+The course was hard but definitely the most scenic one I’ve ever done!
+Some of my friends had already finished, and my friend May took photos of me coming in.
 This was my second slowest half-marathon, at 2:48, but I was happy I was done!

 The medal was pretty, and we finished right in front of Glacier Park Lodge, which was built in 1913 by the Great Northern Railway company.
 It was the first of a series of hotels in and around Glacier built by the company to house visitors the railroad brought to the park.
 The grounds were beautiful and the weather was sunny and warm.
 We wished for a second we were staying here and not at our tipis.

 Afterwards, we drove about an hour-and-a half to the town of Whitefish, on the other side of Glacier (the west side).
 Browning, where we are staying and where our car was parked, is really small – about 1000 people.
 We thought we’d rather go somewhere else rather than compete with a field of runners twice the size of this town (the half-marathon was 2200) for space at one of the few restaurants.
 The town of Whitefish is really cute.
 The downtown area is full of shops and cafes, and we had great food at the Great Northern Brewery, which Olivia and I had visited when we were here in 2015.

 After walking around the town a little bit, we drove back to Browning.
 On the way, we stopped at the Continental Divide crossing at Marias pass.
 I took a second jumping photo here to match my 2015 one. 🙂